Growing parsley indoors allows you to have a ready supply of this culinary herb year-round.

 Drying parsley takes away most of its flavor, but is a convenient way to keep this common herb on hand.
 Here's how to dry parsley: Cut off stems and tie in 1 inch bunches with string, leaving a loop for hanging.
 Hang them upside down and allow them to dry naturally in a cool, dry, dark place.
 Want to dry them in a hurry?
 Microwave them.
 Place several sprigs on a paper towel, cover with another paper towel and microwave at full power for about 2 minutes.

 Light: Bright light to full sun.
 At least 6 hours of direct sunlight per day during the growing season will help it grow lush and full.
 Turn plant for even growth because it will tend to grow toward the light source.
 If growing parsley under artificial light, keep the light 6 in (15 cm) above the plant and leave it on for 14 hours a day.
 This is the equivalent of 6 hours of sun.

 Humidity: Average room (around 40% relative humidity)

 Temperature: Average room temperatures 65-75°F/18-24°C

 Fertilizer: Feed spring through fall with a water-soluble fertilizer.

 Propagation: Seeds.
 Growing parsley from seed is a slow process because the seeds are slow to germinate.
-Soak them in warm water overnight before planting to speed up the process.
+Soak seeds in warm water overnight before planting to speed up the process.
 Use a seed starting mix, kept lightly moist.
 Use a seedling heat mat, if needed, to maintain an even 70°F/21°C temperature night and day.
 It's a good idea to use artificial lights (See "Light" above) for seed starting.
 Sprouting can take up to 3 weeks.